alam-ashraful/alam-ashraful/README.md

 ### Hi 👋!

 This is Md.
 Ashraful Alam.
-I Prefer to go by Ashraful Alam., a developer based in Bangladesh.
-Writing software and solving problems is one of my greatest passion!
-I have written software in many languages, but I'm particularly fond of C#, NodeJS, JS and C++.
+I have written software in many languages, but I'm particularly fond of C#, Python, PHP, JavaScript and C++.

 Besides writing software, I have a passion for sharing knowledge and learning new technology.
 As such, I'm mentoring the C# and SQL tracks on Mentors Without Borders, posting on Stack Overflow, creating demo applications and libraries, and writing blog posts.

 - 🔭 I’m currently working.
-- 🌱 I’m currently learning Redis, Docker and WebAssembly
+- 🌱 I’m currently learning Django.
-- 👯 I’m looking to collaborate on Blockchain, IPFS and AI related projects
+- 👯 I’m looking to collaborate on AI related projects.
-- 🤔 I’m looking for help With IPFS
-- 💬 Ask me about C#, .NET, NodeJS, Angular, NestJS
+- 💬 Ask me about C#, .NET, Python, PHP, JavaScript.
-- 😄 Pronouns: .NET Developer, Full Stack Developer, Programmer, DevOps
+- 😄 Pronouns: .NET Developer, Full Stack Developer, Programmer, DevOps.
 - 📫 How to reach me:
 --